 Our school endeavors to accommodate students’ varying language ability levels, while acknowledging that in the United States, English is the language of power, commerce and general communication.
 It is our hope that all students leave Harding competent in this nation’s dominant language—and, most importantly, literate in at least one additional language.
 To that end, all Harding classes are conducted in English, our Language A.

-- That said, many of our French, Spanish, Japanese and Hmong language classes are taught in “immersion” environments, in which the teachers use very little English.
+- That said, many of our French, Spanish, Japanese, Hmong, Lakota, Dakota, and Ojibwe language classes are taught in “immersion” environments, in which the teachers use very little English.

 Additional Language Study

-Students in grades 9 – 12 are expected to take at least 2 years of second language study.
+Students in grades 9 – 12 are expected to take at least 2 years of language acquisition.
 All counselors and teachers encourage students to take 4 years—ideally of the same language.
-Most American colleges desire their incoming students to have at least 4 years of study in a second language.
+Most American colleges desire their incoming students to have at least 4 years of study in an additional language.

 Students may study a Language Acquisition course at Harding in the following languages:

-Harding also offers Hmong, Lakota/Dakota and Ojibwe, but none of these are approved as official IB DP Language B. Students may apply to study them as a Language A course if they’d like.
+Harding also offers Hmong, Lakota/Dakota and Ojibwe, though none of these are approved as official IB DP Language B yet.
+Students may apply to study them as a Language A course if they’d like.

-In all of these language courses, students learn to communicate in both oral and written forms.
-They also work on mastering reading texts and perfecting language skills such as grammar.
+In each of these language courses, students learn to communicate in both oral and written forms.
+They also work on mastering reading texts and perfecting language skills.

-Students may study French, Japanese and Spanish as a SL, HL or ab initio subject.
+Students may study English, French, Japanese and Spanish as an SL, HL or ab initio subject.
 To take HL Language B, a student must be able to join a 2nd or 3rd year language course in 9th grade.
-SL is possible after four years of study.
+SL is possible after three or four years of study.
 Ab initio is possible after 2 years (French or Spanish) or 3 years (Japanese), and is reserved for IB Diploma Candidates, or other students at a teacher’s discretion.